shekfeh/gromacs-tutorials/5_umbrella/README.md

 ![PMF](profile2.png)

-Comparing this with the PMF from tutorial 3 we can see that they are identical:
+Comparing this with the PMF from tutorial 3 we can see that they are nearly
+identical:

 ![PMF](profile3.png)